beacon-biosignals/Onda.jl/README.md

 These schemas are largely orthogonal to one another - here's nothing inherent to the Onda format that prevents a dataset producer/consumer from separately constructing/manipulating/transferring/analyzing an `onda.signal` table and `onda.annotation` table.
 Furthermore, there's nothing that prevents dataset producers/consumers from working with multiple tables of the same schema, referencing the same set of recordings (e.g. splitting all of a dataset's annotations across multiple `onda.annotation` tables).

-The following sections provide [the version integer](https://github.com/beacon-biosignals/Legolas.jl/stable/schema/), per-column documentation, and examples for each of the above schemas.
+The following sections provide [the version integer](https://github.com/beacon-biosignals/Legolas.jl/stable/schema/), per-column documentation, and examples for each of the above Legolas schemas.
+In accordance with the Legolas framework, a table is considered to comply with a given schema as long as the specified required columns for that schema are present in any order.
 While per-column documentation refers to the [logical types defined by the Arrow specification](https://github.com/apache/arrow/blob/master/format/Schema.fbs), Onda reader/writer implementations may additionally employ Arrow extension types that directly alias a column's specified logical type in order to support application-level features (first-class UUID support, custom `file_path` type support, etc.).

 #### `onda.signal@1`